turnerdaniel/Label-Recognition/README.md

 ### Class

-1. Extract the zip file or clone the repository into a desired directory.
+1. Extract the zip file or clone the repository into the desired directory.

 2. Add the parent directory (Label-Recognition) to the path by:
     * Going to Home &rarr; Environment &rarr; Set Path, or